John Benton (footballer)

-John Benton, known as Jack Benton, (1865 – 1932) was an English footballer who played for Wolverhampton Wanderers.
+John Benton (1865 – 1932) was an English footballer who played for Wolverhampton Wanderers.

 Early career

 Described as a burly wing–half Benton became a Youth Player in 1885 with St. Phillips FC.
 No records apparently exist about this club but there is a St. Phillips church in Wolverhampton, built on the edge of what is now Bradmore Recreation Ground so maybe, Benton played for a Church team.
 After one season at St. Phillips Benton moved North to Stafford Royal FC in 1886.
 Again the only reference that could be found to Stafford Royal is a ceramics manufacturer so, it is possible that Stafford Royal FC was a works–team.
 After one year at Stafford Royal Benton moved again to Willenhall.
 In 1887 he signed for Willenhall White Star to which I can found no reference.
 Benton joined Wolverhampton Wanderers either in 1887 or, more likely in 1888.

 Season 1888–89

 Jack Benton, playing as one of the two wing-halves made his Club and League debut on 15 September 1888, at Dudley Road the then home of Wolverhampton Wanderers.
 The visitors were Preston North End who won the match 4–0.
 Jack Benton appeared in one of the 22 Football League matches played by Wolverhampton Wanderers in season 1888–89.